PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 $reader->load("spreadsheetWithCharts.xlsx", $reader::LOAD_WITH_CHARTS);
 ```

-If you wish to use the IOFactory `load()` method rather than instantiating a specific Reader, then you can still pass flags any flags.
+If you wish to use the IOFactory `load()` method rather than instantiating a specific Reader, then you can still pass these flags.

 ```php
 $spreadsheet = \PhpOffice\PhpSpreadsheet\IOFactory::load("setIncludeCharts.xlsx", \PhpOffice\PhpSpreadsheet\Reader\IReader::LOAD_WITH_CHARTS);